Happy-Flappy/Winapi-Simple/V1.0/README.md

-\## A simple abstraction layer that makes Winapi convenient!
+\## A Simple Abstraction Layer That Makes WinAPI Convenient!